We Are Not Angels: Production

 The movie was shot during fall 1991 using the production capabilities of Avala Film.
-The making of the movie coincided with the beginning stages of the disintegration of SFR Yugoslavia that included continual ethnically motivated incidents in the breakaway constituent republic of SR Croatia that culminated in the Battle of Vukovar.

-Since the Yugoslav People's Army (JNA) was involved in the above conflict, it was conscripting young men for battle thus many of the film's male crew members including director Dragojević received military call-ups.
+The making of the movie coincided with the beginning stages of the disintegration of Yugoslavia that included continual ethnically motivated incidents in the breakaway constituent republic of SR Croatia that culminated in the Battle of Vukovar.
+Since the Yugoslav People's Army (JNA) was involved in the conflict, it was conscripting young men for battle thus many of the film's male crew members, including director Dragojević, received military call-ups.
 According to Dragojević, in order to avoid the draft, they resorted to sleeping in different apartments most nights during the movie's shooting.

+Dragan Bjelogrlić was supposed to portray the Angel, but he refused the role and it was given to artist Uroš Đurić.

 Release and reception

 The film was lauded by critics for its inventive direction, tight editing, urban humour and its large number of pop culture references.
 Its commercial success and later cult status, however, could be at least partially attributed to specific circumstances at the time of the film's premiere.
 Namely, before the film reached theatres, the Federal Republic of Yugoslavia was put under UN sanctions, thus depriving local theatres of Hollywood blockbusters.
-Many Serbian films filled that void and had great commercial success, including We Are Not Angels.
-In 1996, the members of the Yugoslavian Board of the Academy of Film Art and Science (AFUN) voted this film the ninth best Serbian movie in the 1947–1995 period.
+Many local films, including We Are Not Angels, filled that void and had great commercial success.
+In 1996, the members of the Yugoslav Board of the Academy of Film Art and Science (AFUN) voted this film the ninth best Serbian movie in the 1947–1995 period.

+Legacy

+The Yugoslav Film Archive, in accordance with its authorities based on the Law on Cultural Heritage, declared one hundred Serbian feature films (1911–1999) as cultural heritage of great importance on December 28, 2016.
+We Are Not Angels is also on that list.